yxlee245/stable-diffusion-xl-gradio-heroku/README.md

 ## About this Repo

 This repo contains code to run a chatbot app using Gradio, that can do text-to-image generation using the Stable Diffusion XL 1.0 [base](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) and [refiner](https://huggingface.co/stabilityai/stable-diffusion-xl-refiner-1.0) models from Huggingface.
 The text input is done in chat dialog format, for users to refine their prompts to the SDXL 1.0 without needing to reset the prompts entirely.
+Model weights of SDXL are not downloaded in this app, but rather, inference requests to the models are sent to Huggingface Hub via the [Huggingface Hub Python package](https://pypi.org/project/huggingface-hub/).

 ![sdxl gradio example](./images/sdxl-gradio.gif)